 Departure from the norm is the way of much design, but it seems that Budman and Green appreciate the anchoring effect of dearly loved tradition as well.
 Their leather pieces are vegetable tanned, utilizing a method more than 200 years old.
 You see, they’ve named the venture quite appropriately.

-HIROKO SUGIYAMA reaches for a bowl to make a welcoming brew of hot water with fragrant yuzu, a Japanese citrus fruit.
-Even though there is not a speck of dust in her kitchen, Sugiyama rinses the bowl with tap water before she fills it with simmering water from the cast-iron tea kettle on her stove.
-In fact, she rinses every dish as soon as she takes it down from the shelf.
+HIROKO SUGIYAMA is reaching out for a bowl for making a welcoming new brew of hot water using fragrant yuzu, a distinguished Japanese citrus fruit variety.
+And while though you can find no speck of dust in her charming kitchen, Sugiyama is rinsing the bowl with water before filling it with simmering hot water from the tea kettle on her kitchen stove.
+She actually will rinse all dishes the moment she takes them down from the kitchen shelves.

-She may not view herself as a master, but Sugiyama is a lifelong student of the tea ceremony, and she directs a culinary atelier in her home.
-She has studied at the Cordon Blue in Paris and at the royal school of Thai cooking in Bangkok.
-An active member of the International Association of Culinary Professionals, she has earned respect around the world as an authority on the art of the “kaiseki,” the meal served with tea.
+Now Hiroko views herself not as a master, but she is actually a lifelong student of Japanese tea ceremonies and at her home, she runs a culinary atelier.
+She studied at the world-famous Cordon Blue Institute in Paris and in Bangkok at the Thai Royal Cooking School.
+She is also active within the IACP (the International Association of Culinary Professionals) and has earned respect and recognition around the globe as a top authority on “kaiseki,” the art of serving meals with tea.